BasharAZ1/summary_exe/README.md

 # Flask Application with AWS Deployment

-This Flask application allows users to enter their name and email, and it greets them with a personalized message and a picture stored in an S3 bucket.
+This Flask application allows users to enter their name and email and store them locall db(sqlite), and it greets them with a personalized message and a picture stored in an S3 bucket.
 The application is deployed on AWS EC2 with a load balancer and an auto-scaling group.

 ## Features